dev-yakuza/react-native-image-modal/README.md

 # react-native-image-modal

-react-native-image-modal is a simple full size modal image for iOS and Android.
+`react-native-image-modal` is a simple full size modal image for iOS and Android.

 You can pinch zoom-in/out, double-tap zoom-in/out, move and swipe-to-dismiss.
-It supports react version >= 0.60 and <= 0.59.

 ## Document